-Figure 5 Erosion rates by road element over two years at treatment and control sites.
+Erosion rates by road element over two years at treatment and control sites.

-A Cost-Benefit Analysis (CBA) of alternative management practices was conducted by Erlandsen et al. (2024) using erosion data from Shellberg et al (2024a).
-Four different scenarios of road maintenance and betterment were analysed, inclusive of sediment abatement costs externalised to the environment.
-These included 1) Business-As-Usual (BAU), 2) Vegetation Management, 3) Major Erosion Control, and 4) Full Betterment (Figure 6).
+A Cost-Benefit-Analysis (CBA) of alternative management practices was conducted55.
+Four different scenarios of road maintenance and betterment were analysed, inclusive of sediment abatement costs externalised to the environment (Figure 6).
+These included:

+1. Business-As-Usual (BAU),

+2. Vegetation Management,

+3. Major Erosion Control, and

+4. Full Betterment.

 The present value of total societal costs (30-year appraisal period) was least for full betterment and most for the BAU.
 The net present value (NPV, benefits minus costs) was positive for all the alternative management scenarios (2 to 4), which all provided better economic outcomes and society benefits than the current BAU.